tmedwards/sugarcube-2/docs/core/macros.md

 #### History:

 * `v2.0.0`: Introduced.
-* `v2.36.0`: Added the `block` keyword, `_args` variable, and `_contents` variable.
+* `v2.36.0`: Added the `container` keyword, `_args` variable, and `_contents` variable.
 Deprecated the `$args` variable in favor of `_args`.

 #### Arguments:

 * **`widgetName`:** The name of the created widget, which should not contain whitespace or angle brackets (`<`, `>`).
 If the name of an existing widget is chosen, the new widget will overwrite the older version.  **NOTE:** The names of existing macros are invalid widget names and any attempts to use such a name will cause an error.
-* **`block`:** (optional) Keyword, used to signify that the widget should be created as a block/container widget—i.e., non-void, requiring a closing tag; e.g., `<<foo>>…<</foo>>`.
+* **`container`:** (optional) Keyword, used to signify that the widget should be created as a container widget—i.e., non-void, requiring a closing tag; e.g., `<<foo>>…<</foo>>`.

 #### Special variables, `_args` &amp; `_contents`:

 The `_args` special variable is used internally to store arguments passed to the widget—as zero-based indices; i.e., `_args[0]` is the first parsed argument, `_args[1]` is the second, etc—and the full argument string in raw and parsed forms—accessed via the `_args.raw` and `_args.full` properties.

-The `_contents` special variable is used internally, by block widgets, to store the contents they enclose.
+The `_contents` special variable is used internally, by container widgets, to store the contents they enclose.

-When a widget is called, any existing `_args` variable, and for block widgets `_contents`, is stored for the duration of the call and restored after.
+When a widget is called, any existing `_args` variable, and for container widgets `_contents`, is stored for the duration of the call and restored after.
 This means that non-widget uses of these special variable are completely safe, though this does have the effect that uses external to widgets are inaccessible within them unless passed in as arguments.

 <p role="note" class="warning"><b>Warning:</b>
 Unless localized by use of the <a href="#macros-macro-capture"><code>&lt;&lt;capture&gt;&gt;</code> macro</a>, any story or other temporary variables used within widgets are part of a story's normal variable store, so care <em>must be</em> taken not to accidentally either overwrite or pick up an existing value.